tarwn/lessthandot-hugo/blogs/content/posts/2014-09-23-the-magic-alt-button.md

 </p>

 <p style="text-align: justify">
-  Great isn’t it?
+  Great isn't it?
 Now select all of the columns with the Alt button and copy them.
 </p>

 <p style="text-align: justify">